mattraffel/IndyDotNet/PROJECTS.md

 1. IndyDotNetCLI - UI application for running IndyDotNet interactively
 2. IndyDotNet - DotNet library for accessing libindy APIs
 3. DotNetPay - DotNet implementation of LibNullPay (in IndySDK project)
-4. Tests - contains all of the integration style tests for IndyDotNet
+4. Tests - contains tests for IndyDotNet.
+The purpose of these tests is not to test IndySDK.
+Rather the purpose is to prove IndyDotNet correctly communicates to IndySDK.

 *note* currently DotNetPay is just an empty project.